Notes on isocrystals: Slope filtrations

 For $\calE \in \FIsoc^\dagger(k((t)))$, one can now associate two slope polygons to $\calE$: one arising from the image in $\FIsoc(k((t)))$, called the \emph{generic slope polygon}; and one arising from the image in $\FIsoc^\ddagger(k((t)))$, called the \emph{special slope polygon}.
 In case $\calE$ arises from $\FIsoc(k \llbracket t \rrbracket)$, these definitions agree with the ones from Remark~\ref{R:specialization local model}.
 One can make an \emph{extended Robba ring} containing both $\Gamma^{\perf}_c$ and $\calR$ and use it to compare the slope filtration described above with the reverse slope filtration (Remark~\ref{R:reverse filtration}), so as to obtain analogues of Remark~\ref{R:specialization local model} and Remark~\ref{R:filtration local model}: the special slope polygon again lies on or above the generic slope polygon, with the same right endpoint \cite[Proposition~5.5.1]{kedlaya-revisited}, and equality implies the existence of a slope filtration of $\calE$ itself \cite[Theorem~5.5.2]{kedlaya-revisited}. \end{remark}

 \begin{remark} By combining Remark~\ref{R:unit root1 local model} with Remark~\ref{R:slope filtration Robba}, one sees that every object $\calE \in \FIsoc^\ddagger(k((t)))$ admits a filtration with the property that for some finite \'etale morphism $\Spec k'((u)) \to \Spec k((t))$, the pullback to $\FIsoc^\ddagger(k'((u)))$ of each subquotient of the filtration is itself an object arising by pullback from $\FIsoc(k')$.
 (Technical note: forming the pullback involves changing Frobenius lifts, which is achieved using the Taylor isomorphism provided by the connection.)
-This is a statement formulated (although not formally conjectured) by Crew \cite[\S 10.1]{crew-finite}, commonly known thereafter as \emph{Crew's conjecture}; the approach to Crew's conjecture we have just described is the one given in \cite{kedlaya-locmono}.
+This is a statement formulated\footnote{Crew's exact wording was: ``It seems reasonable that \emph{any} overconvergent $F$-isocrystal on a smooth curve is quasi-unipotent.''
+This was later interpreted as the first formal statement of Crew's conjecture.} by Crew \cite[\S 10.1]{crew-finite}, commonly known thereafter as \emph{Crew's conjecture}; the approach to Crew's conjecture we have just described is the one given in \cite{kedlaya-locmono}.
 Independent contemporaneous proofs were given by Andr\'e \cite{andre-mono} and Mebkhout \cite{mebkhout-mono} based on the theory of $p$-adic differential equations; see \cite[Theorem~20.1.4]{kedlaya-book} for a similar argument. \end{remark}

-\begin{remark} Let $X$ be a curve, let $x \in X$ be a closed point of residue field $k$, let $U$ be the complement of $x$ in $U$, and identify the completed local ring of $X$ at $x$ with $k \llbracket t \rrbracket$.
+\begin{remark} Let $X$ be a curve, let $x \in X$ be a closed point of residue field $k$, let $U$ be the complement of $x$ in $X$, and identify the completed local ring of $X$ at $x$ with $k \llbracket t \rrbracket$.
 For $\calE \in \FIsoc(U,X)$, by applying Remark~\ref{R:Crew1} to the pullback of $\calE$ to $\FIsoc^\ddagger(k((t)))$, we obtain a representation of $G_{k((t))}$ with finite image of inertia.
 This is called the \emph{local monodromy representation} of $\calE$ at $x$, because it plays a similar role to that played in $\ell$-adic cohomology to the pullback of a local system from $X$ to $\Spec k((t))$; see Remark~\ref{R:Crew conjecture} for more details.
-For this reason, Crew's conjecture is also called the \emph{$p$-adic local monodromy theorem}; however, in the $p$-adic setting there is no natural definition of a \emph{global} monodromy representation which specializes to the local ones. \end{remark}
+For this reason, Crew's conjecture is also called the \emph{$p$-adic local monodromy theorem}; however, in the $p$-adic setting there is no natural definition of a \emph{global} monodromy representation which specializes to the local ones.
+(See \cite{kedlaya-overview} for a careful construction of local monodromy representations.) \end{remark}